kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/All Quests NMG.md

 - Kill Ithorak and enter the Sith Base
 - Find the Data Module
 - Convince the Selkath youths to abandon the Sith
-- Turn in the GenoHaradan bounties
+- Turn in the GenoHaradan bounties and let Hulas go
 - Turn in the Data Module and take the Submersible
 - Locate the Star Map underwater
 - Be acquitted at your trial